KXNO (AM): Larry Cotlar and Marty Tirrell feud

 During 2008 and 2009, a feud brewed between morning show host Larry Cotlar and afternoon drive host Marty Tirrell.
 Tirrell and his radio partner, Ken Miller, had been critical of Cotlar's perceived bias towards the Drake University Bulldogs.
 They were also critical of Cotlar's interview style of "lobbing softball questions" to his guests.

 On March 20, 2009, things boiled over in the KXNO studios as Tirrell initiated a verbal tirade, using harsh words that was heard briefly on the air.
-They included the "F" word a dozen times, mostly by Tirrell, who at times seemed to be on the verge of a breakdown.
+They included the word "fuck" a dozen times, mostly by Tirrell, who at times seemed to be on the verge of a breakdown.
 The two were suspended for a week as a result, with The Dan Patrick Show temporarily taking its time slot.

 On March 25, both hosts, as well as the board operator, Geoff Conn, were fired from their positions.
 FCC complaint reports were filed March 25 from an anonymous source.
-Tirell's weekly sports commentary for CBS affiliate Channel 8 KCCI, Mouth of the Midwest, was also cancelled.
+Tirrell's weekly sports commentary for CBS affiliate KCCI, Mouth of the Midwest, was also cancelled.
 Cotlar later apologized to Clear Channel to and the station's listeners for the incident.

 Cotlar's morning slot was filled by Jon Miller, the sports director of sister station WHO, and Steve Deace, who hosted an afternoon talk show on WHO and previously hosted an afternoon show on KXNO.

 On April 20, a new show hosted by WHO-TV personalities Keith Murphy and Andy Fales debuted in the 2-4 p.m. time slot.
 Tirrell and Cotlar later joined rival station KBGG.